Getting the Most Out of Your Battery

 - Never store you bikes battery in direct contact to sunlight

-- If you plan to not ride for extended periods of time, place your battery on charge once per month even if not used, this will keep your cells active.
+- If you plan to not ride for extended periods of time, place your battery on charge once per month even if not used, this will help to keep your cells stay active.

 - Avoid excessive vibrations to avoid damage to the battery housing and or contacts